 Outstanding Performance Awards

 The OE and Board Performance Awards provide recognition for employees who have made significant achievements in the course of their work for the OE and the Board.
-All employees are eligible and it is the supervisor's or Board member’s responsibility to recommend employees deserving of an award to the Board.
+All employees are eligible, and it is the supervisor's or Board member’s responsibility to recommend employees deserving of an award to the Board.
 The consideration of performance awards will be conducted by the Board during a closed executive session, while the awarding of performance awards will be conducted at an open public meeting of the Board.
 Annual outstanding performance awards can include, when applicable:

 FRWMB Employee of the Year Award (lump sum up to $250);